 But if you’re not familiar with the dish, you may wonder why its called Ropa Vieja, which means “old clothes” in Spanish.
 The dish was named Ropa Vieja because after it is cooked and the shredded beef is mixed with the colorful and tender vegetable strips, it resembles a heap of colorful rags.

-Discover more authentic Latin flavors by trying this Arroz con Leche Puerto Rico recipe next.
+Discover more authentic Latin flavors by trying a Mexican style rice or this Arroz con Leche Puerto Rico recipe next.
+If you are looking for a fun new Mexican style recipe to try what are tacos dorados?
+Click and find out for your meal tonight!

 Variations of this tasty dish are also popular in other areas of the Caribbean such as Panama and Puerto Rico, and as far on the other side of the planet as Spain and the Philippines.
 Some recipe variations tend to feature a version with sweeter undertones that is perfect for those who like a little less heat in their food.